Colourful knitwear brands for warming up your wardrobe

 Bring a prismatic punch to your personality with knits in kaleidoscopic hues, designed by a host of emerging labels, from Hong Kong to Barcelona

-If we were to spin the colour wheel, grey is the tone we’d used to define 2020.
+If we were to spin the colour wheel, grey is the tone we’d used to define the new decade.
 A socially-distanced life has turned from weeks to months, and a sense of flatness emotively synonymous with this shade has prevailed.
 But as the nights themselves get darker, we’ve discovered warming knitwear in kaleidoscopic tones has an uplifting effect.
-A host of emerging labels, from Hong Kong to Paris, New York to Barcelona, are celebrating snuggly silhouettes in vibrant shades and patterns, sure to brighten up your day.
-Here we present those scoring flying style colours.
+A host of emerging labels, from Hong Kong to Paris, New York to A Coruña, are celebrating snuggly silhouettes in vibrant shades and patterns, sure to brighten up your day.
+Here we present the colourful knitwear brands scoring flying style colours.

 ‘We love simplicity but also within simplicity, we need whimsy and colour,’ says Julian Taffel, co-founder of cardigans and sweaters specialist Leorosa.
 Taffel, who launched the line last autumn, with fellow Parsons School of Design attendee Paolina Leccese, has a passion for nostalgic silhouettes and thrift shop finds.
 The brand’s cardigans have been cropped with a boxy fit, and are imagined in paintbox Bennetton-worthy hues, with bordered collars, colour-blocked pockets and bright buttons.